0xAX/linux-insides/Booting/linux-bootstrap-3.md

 [GDT_ENTRY_BOOT_CS] = GDT_ENTRY(DESC_CODE32, 0, 0xfffff),
 ```

-The base address of this memory segment is defined as `0` and limit as `0xFFFFF` or 1 Megabyte.
+The base address of this memory segment is defined as `0` and limit as `0xFFFFF`.
 The `DESC_CODE32` describes the flags of this segment.
 If we take a look at the flags, we will see that granularity (bit `G`) of this segment is set to 4 KB units.
 This means that the segment covers addresses `0x00000000–0xFFFFFFFF` - entire 4 GB linear address space.
 The same base address and limit will be defined for the data segment.
-It is done this way because Linux kernel using so-called [flat memory model](https://en.wikipedia.org/wiki/Flat_memory_model).
+It is done this way because Linux kernel uses so-called [flat memory model](https://en.wikipedia.org/wiki/Flat_memory_model).

 Besides the granularity bit, the `DESC_CODE32` specifies other flags.
 Among them you can find, the this a 32-bit segment which is readable, executable and present in memory.
 The privilege level is set to the highest value as kernel needs.